bachelor-2014/report/v2/scanning.md

 Our idea was to to compute these regions of interest based on the same warping calculations done in the position based image stitching algorithm.
-These could to the accuracy of the position based stitching algorithm provide the areas in which the images overlap.
+These could with the same accuracy as the position based stitching algorithm provide the areas in which the images overlap.
 But we found that this approach had the inherent difficulties that when images are stitched together using the OpenCV image stitching implementation, the resulting image is sometimes scaled, sheared, or something else, resulting in the relationship between the resulting image and the positions at which the images are grabbed becoming unknown.

-We played with the thought about implementing our own features based stitching algorithm which could take these things into account, but due to the limited scope of the project we did not find the time.
+We played with the thought of implementing our own features based stitching algorithm which could take these things into account, but due to the limited scope of the project we did not find the time.
 We are certain that improvements to both the image stitching results and the runtime can be achieved, and it